top of page

 Fig 3.
 Phases of LNP drug development

 Viral vector manufacturing requires cell culture systems, lengthy purification (~3 months for AAVs), and cold-chain storage.
 In contrast, LNPs can be synthesized in bulk via microfluidic mixing.
-This process may be accomplished in mere hours with comparatively simple GMP-compliance[9].
+This process may be accomplished in mere hours with comparatively simple GMP-compliance[10].
 Furthermore, it offers higher batch-to-batch consistency due to the relative ease of controlling fluidic synthesis conditions.
+This was exemplified by the rapid pandemic response to COVID-19, where LNP vaccines were approved for use within 11 months of development.

 3. Clinical Applications of Lipid Nanoparticles in Gene Editing